 Rabinowitz said his firm screens candidates to make the hiring process more effective.

-It recruits for “C-level” jobs, such as chief financial officer or chief marketing officer, down to the director positions.
+It recruits for “C-level” jobs, such as a chief financial officer or chief marketing officer, down to the director positions.

-Rabinowitz said project managers are needed for larger, complex and more costly construction projects.
+Rabinowitz said project managers are needed for larger, complex, and more costly construction projects.